Protest groups continue to exclude Indigenous rightsholders from a narrative that was already weak on facts.

 One thing that did continue was the violence – even without large numbers of protestors, someone was in the woods spiking trees, vandalizing helicopter pads and plugging culverts in an effort to cause roads to wash out.

-What also continues is the movement’s eco-colonial approach with local First Nations.
+What also continues is the movement’s alarming approach to local First Nations.

 Earlier this week the Sierra Club issued a media release announcing a record number of ‘land defenders’ arrested at Fairy Creek were in court.
 Once again, the Sierra Club refers to the protests happening on the traditional lands of the Pacheedaht and Ditidaht First Nations.
 Over and over again environmental organizations have characterized their actions as Indigenous-led and in defense of First Nations rights, whether at Fairy Creek or elsewhere.